narenkhatwani/narenkhatwaniblogs/content/blog/after-landing-usa/index.md

 authors:
   - Naren Khatwani

 tags:
   - tips and tricks

 ---
 <div style="text-align: justify;">

-# After Landing in the USA for International Students
+A few things you should get done after landing in the USA as an International Student

 ## Bank Account
 - **Why it's important**: Open a bank account within the first few days to manage your finances.